Skip to main content

 Art museum

-A 1903 Venetian palace built around a glass-roofed flower courtyard, where Gardner's will permanently fixes every artwork in place — including the empty frame where the Vermeer stolen in 1990 used to hang, making it one of the most emotionally resonant museum visits in the US.
+A 1903 Venetian palace built around a glass-roofed flower courtyard.
+Gardner's will permanently fixes every artwork in place, including the empty frame where the Vermeer stolen in 1990 used to hang.
+One of the most emotionally resonant museum visits in the US.

 Stadium tour / baseball game